 The Maitai and Roding catchments are important regional water supply resources.
-A Nelson Resource Management Plan designation covers these areas meaning certain activities require authority under the RMA from the Council's water supply asset management team, and the Water Supply Bylaw prohibits some activities and requires a permit for a range of other activities.
+A Nelson Resource Management Plan designation covers these areas meaning certain activities require authority under the Resource Management Act 1991 (RMA) from the Council's water supply asset management team.
+The Water Supply Bylaw prohibits some activities and requires a permit for a range of other activities.
 Protecting the water supply is of paramount importance and must be considered when new trail proposals are proposed in the area.